astroprofsmith/intromodern.github.io/_sources/c6displacement.md

 ```

-# Chapter 6: The Displacement Four Vector
+# The Displacement Four Vector

 In this chapter, we will take a deep dive into the properties of
 the displacement four vector, using all the tools developed in the